francoislegd/BSCV_ROS/README.md

 This asumption has been succesfully verifie as we decreased the size of the object (in particular the y axis value).
 Since then the robotic arm was able to successfully perform its pick and place action.

 We also originally thought that for more ease it would have been beter to modify the target coordinates for pick and place actions in order to make the virtual scene in rviz correspond to the reality.
-But placing the robotic arm in the good position simply shortcut the problem.
+But placing the robotic arm in the good position simply shortcut the problem. (add some python script modifs ?)

 # POINTS OF IMPROVEMENTS